ircdocs/modern-irc/index.md

 If `<target>` is a user and that user has been set as away, the server may reply with an {% numeric RPL_AWAY %} numeric and the command will continue.

 The `PRIVMSG` message is sent from the server to client to deliver a message to that client.
-The `<prefix>` of the message represents the user or server that sent the message, and the `<target>` represents the target of that `PRIVMSG` (which may be the client, a channel, etc).
+The `<source>` of the message represents the user or server that sent the message, and the `<target>` represents the target of that `PRIVMSG` (which may be the client, a channel, etc).

 Numeric Replies: